LAStools/LAStools/QGIS_toolbox/README.txt

 ================================================================

-For QGIS 2.10 all is great.
+For QGIS 2.10 and above all is (or should be) great.